il0106/Institute-of-Higher-Nervous-Activity-and-Neurophysiology/README.md

 ### Where should you start?
 1) Learn more about behavioral contagion
 2) Read about IntelliCage and its output files
-3) See the tutorial notebook with the useful examples
+3) See the tutorial.ipynb with the useful examples, also check cookbook.ipynb
-4) Try to import ratcontagion module with RBCA class and work with it
+4) Try to import ratcontagion.py module with RBCA class and work with it
+5) Observe requirements.txt

 ### A little bit about my role in the studies
 My roles are programming, data analysis, mathematical statistics and visualisation.
 The main reason of my participation is my personal interest, bacause I have a possibility to work with real scientists and do some things as one of the first in the niche of these studies.
 Of course, these studies have helped me improve my understanding of mathematical statistics, as well as some visualization features.